jat-studio/evolution/README.md

 - generate world with use xxhash hash function and seed.
 Using OpenGL, GLUT project on c++.

+Now working on modificate worldgen function:
+- must added a bioms (water and surface)

-Now working on day/night change and time.
+Planned working on day/night change and time.